twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **THLBASEFORM** – It's used by the splash screen.
 * **THLBASEFRAME** – It's used by the splash screen.
 * **TIMPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Imports glyph data in the font to fgd files (**Tools: Import Glyph Data...**).
 Recent versions are limited to only one glyph.
 * **TINSTALLEDFONTSFORM** – Shows a list of installed fonts in the computer which can be opened.
-The preview in the bottom side (version 5.0 & above) is shown by its font name.
+The preview (version 5.0 & above) was shown by its font name and could not be edited (it shows "The quick brown fox jumps...").
 The Arial Rounded MT Bold (previously) and Segoe Script fonts were used in the form as shown in the manual.
 Version 10.1.0.2272 (2016-12-20) & below has a delay.
 * **TKERNFEATUREFRAME** – Used by `TKERNINGFORM`.
 * **TKERNGROUPMANAGERFORM** (version 7.0 & above) – Manages kerning groups or classes in the font.
 * **TKERNINGFORM** (version 3.0 until 8.0) – Edits the legacy `KERN` table (not the `GPOS` kerning tables) in the font (replaced with OpenType Designer in version 7.0 & above).
 The Calibri (previously) font was used in the form as shown in the program's official screenshots.
 The Elephant font (previously) was used in the form with the AV pair selected as shown in the manual.